AkmalKhairi/Gender-and-Age-Detection-with-OpenCV/README.md

 - │ └── 7.jpg
 - 14 files

 The dataset/ directory contains the data described in the “Gender and Age Detection” section.
-Eleven image examples/ are provided so that you can test the static image gender and age detector.
+Seven image examples/ are provided so that you can test the static image gender and age detector.

 * opencv_face_detector.pbtxt
 * opencv_face_detector_uint8.pb